 A signup form can be placed in various spots on your website, from the footer to the blog sidebar or appearing as a pop-up.

-Give visitors a good reason to give you their email address.
-What can they expect from your real estate marketing emails, and explain how it’s relevant to them and how it will benefit them.
+Give visitors a good reason to give you their email addresses.
+Tell them what they can expect from your real estate marketing emails, and explain how it’s relevant to them and how it will benefit them.

 We explore how to grow a high-quality prospect email list in this in-depth guide.

-Many real estate brokers use an incentive to motivate visitors to sign up.
-In exchange for an email address, they offer a useful gift such as a report on real estate price changes, how to obtain low-interest loans or a list of contact details from movers and packers in the area you operate in.
+Many real estate marketers use an incentive to motivate visitors to sign up.
+In exchange for an email address, they offer a useful gift that is relevant to the real estate market, such as:

 Real estate agent Jaclyn Konopka gives away a seller’s brainstorming guide to attract new subscribers in her beautiful email.